Small Business HQ

 6. By what percentage will customer acquisition increase?

-In other words, make your top management aware of what tangible value CRM implementation will add to your sales, marketing, and customer relations team.
+In other words, make your top management aware of the tangible value CRM implementation will add to your sales, marketing, and customer relations teams.

 This should help you get over this challenge of CRM adoption.